lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 agent.run("Print out the name of this week's top trending model", display=True)
 ```

-### Running LaVague with WSL 1
+#### Running LaVague on Windows Subsystem for Linux

-We are aware that users have been unable to use LaVague in WSL1 - this is due to known compatibility issues with GUI application in WSL1.
-This should be resolved by [updating to WSL2](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).
+We are aware that users have been unable to use LaVague with WSL1 - this is due to known compatibility issues with GUI applications in WSL1.
+This can be resolved by [updating to WSL2](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).

 ## Navigation errors

-Another common issue you may face is `Navigation errors` like in the following example:
+Another common issue some users face is `Navigation errors`:

 ![navigation errors](../../assets/nav-errors.png)

-What these errors mean, is that the Navigation Engine did not successfully generate the correct Selenium code needed to interact with the element of the web page needed to achieve its instruction.
+These errors mean that the Navigation Engine did not successfully generate the correct Selenium code needed to interact with the element of the web page needed to achieve its instruction.

 There can be several reasons for this and this can often be fixed by modifying options relating to the World Model, Retriever or Action Engine.
 For a guide on how to debug navigation errors, see our debugging guide (**coming soon**).